bolt-project/bolt/docs/source/spark-design.rst

 Stacking / chunking
 -------------------
-For more fine-grained control over applying parallel operations to distributed arrays, we provide methods for both :ref:`stacking` and :ref:`chunking`.
+For more fine-grained control over applying parallel operations to distributed arrays, we provide methods for both :ref:`stacking` (which groups records together for faster vectorized operations) and :ref:`chunking` (which breaks records apart for increased parallelization).